Congratulations on your engagement and thank you for considering Leigh Road Baptist Church for your forthcoming marriage.

 - Details the Church need

 We take Marriage at Leigh Road very seriously and invite all those to be married at the church to meet with one of the ministers over a period of weeks leading up to the wedding date.
-During these meetings we shall be working through material in a booklet written by Steven Hembery entitled Getting ready for Marriage.
+During these meetings we shall be working through material in a booklet entitled Getting ready for Marriage.
 In addition to considering the practicalities of the day, we shall also think about such topics as "the purpose and expectations of marriage, the principles of Christian marriage, pressures on marriage today, and much more.
 We have found that couples have appreciated and enjoyed this preparation for the most momentous event of their lives, and we hope you will too.

 At this stage you will need to be aware of some practical and legal matters concerning weddings at Leigh Road:

 You will need to attend your local Register Office (the Civic centre on Victoria Avenue is the one for this locality).
 If one party is living elsewhere you will need to visit your local office there as well.
 Your intention to marry must be registered no more than one year and no less than 3 (three) weeks prior to the date of the wedding.
 The earlier you can get this dealt with the better.
 You will need to take with you both of your birth certificates (and any Decree Nisi if one or both parties have been married previously) and be prepared to pay the prescribed fee.

 The certificate must then be collected from the Registrars office not less than 21 days after you have registered, and then delivered (at least 2 weeks before marriage) to our Authorised Person for Marriages, together with the details mentioned later on.